over there is Diane Caney's creative, professional and academic identity.

 The result was archiving imagination which can be found at: archiving.com.au

-An assemblage of Caney's creative writing projects can be seen on her web site:
+An assemblage of Caney's creative writing projects can be seen on this web site:

-o v e r t h e r e or you may like to read Diane's Curriculum Vitae
+o v e r t h e r e and see this link to see why it's called 'Over There'.